 We describe ourselves most often as a writers’ center: a place where writers can come to meet others interested in the craft, take classes, consult with other writers, and attend readings and events.
-We also offer fellowships and opportunities for writers to work within their craft, such as Made at Hugo House, our two writers-in-residence, and instructorship.
+We also offer fellowships and opportunities for writers to work within their craft, such as the Hugo fellowship, our two writers-in-residence, and instructorship.

 But don’t listen to us: one student said, “Rare places can offer an uncomplicated and human experience like this!”
 We hope you agree.

 We are at 1634 Eleventh Avenue on Capitol Hill, on the corner of Eleventh and East Olive.

 How can I get there?

 Public transportation: The new Hugo House is a short walk from the Capitol Hill light rail station and the First Hill streetcar (Broadway & Pike-Pine stop), and within a half-mile of many buses, including routes 8, 10, 11, 43, 49, and 60.